-Acceptable data for AHAC requests includes:
+Acceptable data for AHAC requests includes-

-- a) Logs of AHAC requests by tenants, showing the date and time of each request and the functional space to which it applied; - b) Evidence of other AHAC requests, such as correspondence between the tenant and the owner or building manager or information written into the OTA which has been verified to be correct and up-to-date.
+a) logs of AHAC requests by tenants, showing the date and time of each request and the functional space to which it is applied; and b) evidence of other AHAC requests, such as correspondence between the tenant and the owner or building manager or information written into the OTA which has been verified to be correct and up to date.
 This evidence must include the date, time and space to which AHAC has been agreed to be applied.